Bob Baffert: Accomplishments

 Between 1997 and 1999, he won the Eclipse Award as outstanding trainer three years running and was voted the 1997 Big Sport of Turfdom Award.
 Baffert was inducted into Lone Star Park's Hall of Fame in 2007, and in 2009, he was nominated and inducted to the National Museum of Racing's Hall of Fame, the same year as a filly he trained, Silverbulletday.
 Point Given was nominated in 2009, but elected and inducted in 2010.

 Baffert has trained horses that won seventeen American Classic Races, nineteen Breeders' Cup races, four Dubai World Cups and three Pegasus World Cups.
 His graded stakes wins include nine wins in the Santa Anita Derby, nine in the Haskell Invitational Handicap, ten in the Hollywood Gold Cup Stakes, and eighteen in the Del Mar Futurity, a race he won seven straight times from 1996 to 2002, when it was a Grade II event.
-He also won the race in 2008, 2009, 2011, 2012, 2014, 2016, 2018, 2021, 2022, 2023, and 2024 when run as a Grade I event.
+He also won the race in 2008, 2009, 2011, 2012, 2014, 2016, 2018, 2021, 2022, 2023, and 2024 when it was run as a Grade I event.
 He has won the Kentucky Oaks three times: first in 1999 with Silverbulletday, who was later selected for the Hall of Fame, then with Plum Pretty in 2011 and with Abel Tasman in 2017.

 Baffert has won more Breeders Cup races than any trainer, with 21 wins.
-Baffert passed D. Wayne Lukas on the all time Breeders Cup wins list in 2025 when Nysos won the Breeders Cup Dirt Mile over stablemate Citizen Bull.
+He passed D. Wayne Lukas on the all time Breeders’ Cup wins list in 2025 when Nysos won the Breeders’ Cup Dirt Mile over stablemate Citizen Bull.

 In 2010, Misremembered, a horse he bred, owned by his wife Jill and their friend George Jacobs, won the Santa Anita Handicap, marking Baffert's first Grade I win as a breeder instead of a trainer.